mspencedm/Software-Dev-DnD/Sessions/Session 9/Session9.md

 Players are accepted by the Red Dragon.
 They will get one last day in Arventia and then they are bound.

+### Blessed

+At the end or sometime the players will become Level 6

 ## We're Not in Arventia Anymore